 The architect, Cesar Molina, is both a good friend and frequent collaborator.
-He contacted Raymond about the project, noting the clients’ intimate familiarity with his gardens—Raymond had designed multiple gardens for two of their brothers and respective families since the early 90s.
+He contacted Jungles about the project, noting the clients’ intimate familiarity with his gardens—he had designed multiple gardens for two of their brothers and respective families since the early 90s.

 The husband and wife duo assembled an award-winning design and implementation team with many years of experience working together.
-With the intrinsic knowledge of the team, our involvement was focused on the Schematic and Design Development phases, creating bold moves in grading, hardscape, and planting for subsequent construction documentation and installation.
+With the intrinsic knowledge of the team, Jungles’s involvement was focused on the schematic and design development phases, creating bold moves in grading, hardscape, and planting for subsequent construction documentation and installation.
 The result is a garden and a home that speak the same language.

-Raymond wanted to save as many existing trees as possible and successfully relocated five specimen oak trees to allow for Cesar’s architectural interventions.
+Jungles wanted to save as many existing trees as possible and successfully relocated five specimen oak trees to allow for the architectural interventions.
 The periphery is comprised primarily of indigenous species for sustainability, however, there is an emphasis on plant selection for tropical texture and botanical interest—a veritable botanical garden.

 Year of Completion